 The initial 2012 meeting was an initiative of David, Sara, Ana and Michele who participated in OpenCon 2011 in England and enjoyed it so much that they decided to organize something closer to where they live.
 It built from an international “poly-weekend” David and Sara had also organized at their own place in the Catalan countryside a few years before.
 Luca and Aurélie joined the organisation in 2013.
 The 2014 meeting was organised by David, Aurélie, Michele, Ana, Sara, Ignacio, Luca and Andrea; in 2015, by David, Michele, Aurélie, Sara and Stuart; in 2016, by David, Michele, Aurélie, Sara, Stuart and Ana.
-In 2017, it was coordinated by David, Michele, Aurélie, and Ana, just like in 2018.
+In 2017 and 2018, it was coordinated by David, Michele, Aurélie, and Ana, just like in 2019.

 We are simply a group of friends who enjoy working together and who want to give something back to the poly community.
 We have not been elected by anyone so we do not represent any broader group of people.
 Our guiding principle is that we organise a meeting that we ourselves want to attend, hoping that others will want to join us.

 While we have decided the “format” of the meeting (dates, language, code of conduct) and arranged the “shell” that makes it possible (the food & accommodation, this web, the booking, etc.), we count on you all for creating the “content” (workshop, debates, shows and so on) plus helping out with the logistics during the event itself.
 We are also collectively responsible for creating and maintaining a safe and inclusive environment for all.